davoper/keyboard-layouts/README.md

 - [Run and install precompiled setup package](#installation-using-precompiled-setup-package)
 - [Creating setup package yourself](#Compiling-setup-package-and-installing-from-created-setup-package)

-Depending on current Windows language and active keyboard, restart of operating system might be needed after installation before new layout becomes active.

 ## Installation using precompiled setup package
 Download <layout>.zip package, extract it into a directory and run included _setup.exe_

 You will need Administrative privileges to install new keyboard layout on Windows operating system.
+(depending on current Windows language and active keyboard, restart of operating system might be needed after installation before new layout becomes active)

 ## Compiling setup package and installing from created setup package
 To create (compile) setup package and install selected layout you need to download and install [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=102134) (latest version is 1.4 or actually 1.4.6000.2).